robdodson/robdodson.github.com/source/_posts/2012-05-21-exploring-the-backbone-router-and-history-api.markdown

 Backbone.history.start({ pushState: true });
 ```

 This lets you create routes that look like this: `mysite.com/search/foobar` instead of using a hash `mysite.com/#search/foobar`.
 The only problem is that for HTML5 History pushState to work your server has to keep resolving to index.html.
 The boilerplate tutorial says to use `node build/server` to run your project server, even though elsewhere it says to use `bbb server`.
 Neither works so I've [logged an issue on Github.](https://github.com/backbone-boilerplate/grunt-bbb/issues/21) Very possible I'm doing it wrong but we'll see.
-For now I'll use the hash approach.
+For now I'm not use pushState so I changed the line in main.js to read `Backbone.history.start()` and instead I'm using the hash approach.